nicklockwood/layout/README.md

 )
 ```

-Using this feature inside an XML attribute is awkward because the tags have to be escaped using `&gt;` and `&lt;`, so Layout lets you use HTML *inside* a view node, and it will be automatically assigned to the `attributedText` property of the view:
+Using this feature inside an XML attribute is awkward because the tags have to be escaped using `&gt;` and `&lt;`, so Layout lets you use HTML *inside* a view node, and it will be automatically assigned to the appropriate attributed text property of the view (see the [Body Text](#body-text) section for details):

 ```xml
 <UILabel>This is a pretty <b>bold</b> solution</UILabel>
 ```

-HTML support relies on the  built-in `NSMutableAttributedString` HTML parser, which only supports a minimal subset of HTML, however the following tags are supported:
+HTML support relies on the built-in `NSMutableAttributedString` HTML parser, which does not recognize inline CSS styles or scripts, and only supports a minimal subset of HTML.
+The following tags have been verified to work, but others may or may not, depending on the iOS version:

 ```xml
 <p>, // paragraph